Pennsylvania Pre-K Counts Request for Applications Announced-Action Required

-All Pennsylvania Pre-K Counts applicants will need an AUN number as part of the application process.
-To verify your AUN number or to check to see if you have one assigned to your agency, visit: http://www.edna.ed.state.pa.us.
+Pennsylvania Pre-K Counts applicants will need to supply a valid AUN number within the REQUIRED Letter of Intent and application.
+To verify your AUN number or to check to see if you have one assigned to your agency, click here.
 If you are an intermediate unit, select Search for Intermediate Units.
 If you are not an intermediate unit, select Advanced Search and search for your agency.

 Master Provider Index Number

-All Pennsylvania Pre-K Counts applicants will need a Master Provider Index (MPI) number as part of the application process.
-MPI numbers are used across the Pennsylvania Department of Public Welfare (DPW) to identify legal entities and service locations that participate in any of their programs.
-As such, they are used in DPW’s data system as a common identifier for all of the Office of Child Development and Early learning’s (which is a joint office between PDE and DPW) programs, including Child Care Licensing, Early Intervention, Pennsylvania Pre-K Counts, Head Start Supplemental and Keystone STARS.
+Pennsylvania Pre-K Counts applicants will need a Master Provider Index (MPI) number during the application process.
+MPI numbers are used across the Pennsylvania Department of Human Services (DHS) to identify legal entities and service locations that participate in any of its programs.
+As such, they are used in DHS’s data system as a common identifier for all of the Office of Child Development and Early Learning’s (which is a joint office between PDE and DHS) programs, including Child Care Licensing, Early Intervention, Pennsylvania Pre-K Counts, Head Start Supplemental Assistance Program, and Keystone STARS.